music-suite/music-suite/docs/src/User-Guide.md

 ### Function composition

+TODO analogously to composition of music seen above we can compose *funtions*.

 Here is an example using function composition.
 The dot operator `.` is used to compose the function `up _P8` (which transpose thes the music up by one octave), `compress 2` and `delay 3`.
 The composed functions are applied in *left to right order*.

 ```music+haskell